About us

-Founded in 1997, the institute is based in Oslo, but has activities throughout Norway.
 The bilateral cultural foundations the Finnish-Norwegian Cultural Foundation and the Norwegian-Finnish Cultural Foundation support the institute.
 The boards of these foundations also appoint the institute’s own board, consisting of members from Norway and Finland.
 Basic financing is provided by the Finnish Ministry of Education and Culture.
 The Norwegian Ministry of Culture also supports its activities.
-The institute can apply project financing from funds and foundations.
+The institute can also apply for project financing from funds and foundations.

 Pauliina Gauffin